 State Legislation Online

-The National Conference of State Legislatures has a website that is a gateway to the web pages of state Legislatures around the country.
-The website is at:
+The National Conference of State Legislatures has a website that is a gateway to the web pages of state Legislatures around the country:

 California Legislation Online

-The California Legislature Portal website has links to both the Senate and Assembly websites and other state government web pages related to legislation.
+The California Legislature Portal website has links to websites for both the Senate and Assembly, as well as other state government web pages related to legislation.
 It's at:

 You can search in the current legislative session or previous sessions back to 1993-94.